Estimated dispatch within 24 working hours.

 Do not use concurrently with steroids or non-steroidal anti-inflammatory drugs, including aspirin and phenylbutazone.

-Do not store above 25°C. Keep container in the outer carton in order to protect from light.
-Keep out of the reach of children.
+6.4 Special precautions for storage Do not store above 25°C. Keep the container in the outer carton in order to protect from light.

 Under almost all products on our website is an Estimated dispatch time, check this for a delivery prediction specific to the item you are looking to purchase.
 These badges are updated live based on the stock levels we have and also those of our suppliers - so are usually very accurate, but cannot be guaranteed.
 In more general terms, we aim to dispatch all orders within 1 working day of receiving payment (and a prescription if required).
 If we cannot do so within 3 working days we will contact you by email.